firatbatar/6502Emulator/test/Instructions/README.md

 This will compile the tests into separate executables, but it will not run them.

-To run the tests, run
+To run the tests, use

 ```
 $ make run
 ```
+Note that run will automatically perform a `make all` command before hand.

-Also note that, to clean the build files, run
+To clean the build files, run

 ```
 $ make clean